-Approved Laboratories must report test results of samples sent for certification purposes to the certification database maintained by REAL.
-These may include test results obtained for:

-- For initial validation purposes; - ii.
-On-going testing to verify the continued efficacy of the PAS 100/PAS 110 quality management system and compost/biofertiliser compliance with PAS 100/PAS 110 minimum quality criteria and any other criteria specified and agreed with the customer; - iii.
+- 9.2.1 Approved Laboratories must report test results of samples sent for certification purposes to the certification database maintained by REAL.
+These may include test results obtained for: - i.
+For initial validation purposes; - On-going testing to verify the continued efficacy of the PAS 100/PAS 110 quality management system and compost/digestate compliance with PAS 100/PAS 110 minimum quality criteria and any other criteria specified and agreed with the customer; - iii.
 Archive samples that have been tested to verify compliance with PAS 100/PAS 110; and - iv.
-Re-sample test results that have been tested to verify corrective actions efficacy. - When joining either Scheme, operators agree that the Approved Laboratories may disclose all the above sample results to REAL, their certification bodies, the Environment Agency and such other regulator to which it would be reasonable to disclose the samples (clause 13.2.2 of BCS and CCS Scheme Rules). - 10.2.1 Customers who participate in the CCS and BCS must have their results available in the certification database for inspection by their Certification Bodies.
+Re-sample test results that have been tested to verify corrective actions efficacy.

+When joining either Scheme, Participants agree that the Approved Laboratories may disclose all the above sample results to REAL, their Certification Bodies, the Environment Agency and such other regulator to which it would be reasonable to disclose the samples (see also BCS and CCS Scheme Rules).

+- 9.2.2 Customers who participate in the CCS and BCS must have their results available in the certification database for inspection by their Certification Bodies.
 Instructions on reporting to the certification database can be requested from REAL.
-Reporting to the certification database must happen within a maximum two weeks of reporting of results to the customer (assuming payment has been made) in order to avoid potential delays in the certification process. - 10.2.2 If the sample was not sent for certification purposes, then the test results must not be uploaded to the REAL CCS/BCS database. - 10.2.3 An Approved Laboratory must always provide test results in a PDF format alongside any other format requested by REAL (e.g., '.csv' or '.xls'). - 10.2.4 If an Approved Laboratory identifies that incorrect results were reported for any of the parameters, it must carry out an investigation taking any corrective action in line with that outlined in 10.1.9 and inform REAL as soon as possible by email (info@realschemes.org.uk), including the cause or explanation of the incorrect result.
+Reporting to the certification database must happen within a maximum two weeks of reporting of results to the customer in order to avoid potential delays in the certification process. - 9.2.3 If the sample was not sent for certification purposes, then the test results must not be uploaded to the REAL CCS/BCS database.

+- 9.2.4 An Approved Laboratory must always provide test results in a PDF format alongside '.csv' for the REAL database(s) and can also provide test results in another format requested by Producers, if achievable. - 9.2.5 If an Approved Laboratory identifies that incorrect results were reported for any of the parameters, it must carry out an investigation, taking any corrective action, and inform REAL as soon as possible by email (info@realschemes.org.uk), including the cause or explanation of the incorrect result.